-- A. Submit under provisions of the General Requirements of the Contract and this section of the Specifications, whichever is the most strict.

-- B. Quantity of submittals with marking on each copy shall be submitted under provisions of General Requirements of the Contract, Division 1, and this and other sections of the Specifications.
-Original submittal must contain 3-ring binders with:

-- 1. Project Addresses

-- 2. Index

-- 3. Separation Sheets

-- 4. Basic Materials

-- 5. Panelboards

-- 6. Light Fixtures

-- 7. Long Lead Items

-- 8. Systems Product Data

-- C. Remainder of submittals are to be submitted no later then 60 days after award of contract or 60 days prior to Request for Substantial Completion whichever is earlier.

-- D. The Contractor shall review all submittals before submitting to the A/E. No request for payment will be considered until the submittals have been reviewed and submitted for approval.

-- E. Product Data: For standard manufactured materials, products and items, submit one (1) copy or sets of data (per binder).
-If submittal is rejected, resubmittal shall contain same quantity of new data.

-- F. Shop Drawings: For custom fabricated items and systems (16700) shop drawings, initially submit a transparency (suitable for reproduction) together with two (2) prints made therefrom.
-When submittal is acceptable, furnish one (1) print per binder made from the accepted transparency.

-- G. Shop Drawing Review Notation.
+- A. Submit under provisions of the General Requirements of the Contract and this section of the Specifications, whichever is the most strict. - B. Quantity of submittals with marking on each copy shall be submitted under provisions of General Requirements of the Contract, Division 01, and this and other sections of the Specifications.
+Original submittal must contain 3-ring binders with: - 1.
+Project Addresses - 2.
+Index - 3.
+Separation Sheets - 4.
+Basic Materials - 5.
+Panelboards - C. Remainder of submittals are to be submitted no later then 60 days after award of contract or 60 days prior to Request for Substantial Completion whichever is earlier. - D. The Contractor shall review all submittals before submitting to the A/E. No request for payment will be considered until the submittals have been reviewed and submitted for approval. - E. Product Data: For standard manufactured materials, products and items, submit one (1) copy or sets of data (per binder).
+If submittal is rejected, resubmittal shall contain same quantity of new data. - F. Shop Drawings: For custom fabricated items and systems shop drawings, initially submit a transparency (suitable for reproduction) together with two (2) prints made therefrom.
+When submittal is acceptable, furnish one (1) print per binder made from the accepted transparency. - G. Shop Drawing Review Notation.

-- 4. Make Corrections Noted Make corrections noted, resubmittal not required. - 5.
-Revise and Resubmit Make corrections noted, resubmittal is required - 6.
+Action Description 1.
+No Exception Noted No exceptions taken.
+Resubmittal not required.
+2. Rejected Not in compliance with Contract Documents.
+Resubmit.
+3. Submit Specific Item Resubmit item as specified.
+4. Make Corrections Noted Make corrections noted, resubmittal not required.
+5. Revise and Resubmit Make corrections noted, resubmittal is required 6.
 Review not Required Not required for review.
 No action taken.
-Copy retained for reference. - H. Acceptance: When returned to Contractor, submittals will be marked with A/E's stamp.
+Copy retained for reference.

+H. Acceptance: When returned to Contractor, submittals will be marked with A/E's stamp.
 If box marked "Rejected" "Revise and Resubmit" or "Submit Specific Item" is checked, submittal is not accepted and Contractor is to correct and resubmit as noted, otherwise submittal is accepted and Contractor is to comply with notation making necessary corrections on submittal.
-Review comments will generally not be on each individual submittal sheet, and will be on a separate sheet attached to shop drawing transmittal, submittal as a whole or each submittal section. - I. Note that the acceptance of shop drawings or other information submitted in accordance with the requirements specified above, does not assure that the Engineer, Architect, or any other Owner's Representative, attests to the dimensional accuracy or dimensional suitability of the material or equipment involved, the ability of the material or equipment involved or the Mechanical/Electrical performance of equipment.
-Acceptance of shop drawings does not invalidate the plans and Specifications if in conflict, unless a letter requesting such change is submitted and accepted on the Engineer's letterhead. - 1.6 DELAYS - A. Contractor is responsible for delays in job progress accruing directly or indirectly from late submissions or resubmissions of shop drawings, or product data. - 1.7 RE-SUBMITTALS - A. The A/E shall be reimbursed for all costs to review resubmittals subsequent to the second submission for the same product.
-Cost will be billed to Contractor at Engineer's standard hourly rate. - PART 2 PRODUCTS Not Used - PART 3 EXECUTION Not Used
+Review comments will generally not be on each individual submittal sheet, and will be on a separate sheet attached to shop drawing transmittal, submittal as a whole or each submittal section.

+I. Note that the acceptance of shop drawings or other information submitted in accordance with the requirements specified above, does not assure that the Engineer, Architect, or any other Owner's Representative, attests to the dimensional accuracy or dimensional suitability of the material or equipment involved, the ability of the material or equipment involved or the Mechanical/Electrical performance of equipment.
+Acceptance of shop drawings does not invalidate the plans and Specifications if in conflict, unless a letter requesting such change is submitted and accepted on the Engineer's letterhead.

+A. Contractor is responsible for delays in job progress accruing directly or indirectly from late submissions or resubmissions of shop drawings, or product data.

+1.7 RE-SUBMITTALS

+A. The A/E shall be reimbursed for all costs to review resubmittals subsequent to the second submission for the same product.
+Cost will be billed to Contractor at Engineer's standard hourly rate.

+PART 2 - PRODUCTS - Not Used

+PART 3 - EXECUTION - Not Used

 PROJECT ADDRESSES

 OWNER:

 ARCHITECT:

-ENGINEER:

-Matern Professional Engineering, Inc. 130 Candace Drive Maitland, Florida 32751 Telephone No.: (407) 740-5020 Fax No.: (407) 740-0365
+ENGINEER: Matern Professional Engineering, Inc. 130 Candace Drive Maitland, Florida 32751 Telephone No.: (407) 740-5020 Fax No.: (407) 740-0365

 GENERAL CONTRACTOR:

 SUBCONTRACTOR: